Thewafflication/wcrt/ROADMAP.md

 ## Platform validation matrix

 - [x] Cross-build implemented C89 requirements as PE/COFF ARM64 with TinyCC.
-- [ ] Execute the C89 behavioral suite on a Windows ARM64 GitHub runner.
+- [x] Execute the C89 behavioral suite on a native Windows ARM64 GitHub runner.

 The exact matrix will be fixed during bootstrap.
 The intended tiers are: